 This fashionable midcentury modern inspired home resides in the Little Forest Hills neighborhood of Dallas, Texas.
 Completed in May 2018, the one-story family residence spreads over 2,200 square feet.
-Designed with top-quality materials and upscale detailing, this charming jewel-box home rests off the beaten track, surrounded by dense trees, yet only 15 minutes away from Downtown Dallas.
+Designed with top-quality materials and upscale detailing by M Gooden Designs, this charming jewel-box home rests off the beaten track, surrounded by dense trees, yet only 15 minutes away from Downtown Dallas.

-This home enjoyed a flat roofline, something that is typical to midcentury modern design.
-Brick has been used for much of the siding of the home’s exterior – at the home’s entrance as well as at the back, where a fireplace has been sank into the wall – as well as in some parts of the home’s interior.
+This home enjoys a flat roofline, something that is typical to midcentury modern design.
+Brick has been used for much of the exterior siding – at the entrance as well as at the back, where a fireplace sinks into the wall – as well as in some parts of the home’s interior.

 Two layers of brick wall, one white, one grey, create depth at the end of the living room, seamlessly tying the indoor to the outdoor.
 The link between indoor and outdoor is emphasized by floor to ceiling windows, which not only allow the flow of natural light to pour in, but also extend a view over the wooden deck outside and beyond, where trees surround the backyard.
 The home’s vaulted wood ceilings and oak floors work in perfect harmony with the landscape outside.